 Capital One offers VCCs that are linked to a specific merchant.
-You can have an Amazon card, Netflix card, Walmart card, etc. You can name the cards as you wish.
+You can have an Amazon card, a Netflix card, a Walmart card, etc. You can also name the cards as you see fit.
 You won’t be able to mix cards and online businesses, so you’ll need a designated card for every website you buy from.

 You can use the Capital One VCC to pay for all your online shopping.
 Since the card appears to merchants as a regular credit card, there are no limitations to what and where you are allowed to buy.

 When it comes to restrictions, you should be aware that you cannot use a virtual card for in-store shopping.
 VCCs are only eligible for purchases over the Internet.
 The same goes for Capital One virtual cards.
 You won’t be able to buy anything offline or withdraw cash from an ATM with them.